 Jubilee Adventure Playground is a SUPER DOOPER FUN climbing playground for all ages.
 We’d rate it as one of the best parks in London for kids.

-Jubilee Gardens Adventure Playground
+Guide to Jubilee Gardens Playground London

 This playground near London Eye is also cool because once again, it sits smack bang in the middle of classical Victorian buildings.